WhyR2019/abstracts/Modelling 1/nlp_models_for_masses.md

 # NLP models for the masses with the Quanteda package and a Shiny interface

+Author: Ken Benoit

-Author: Ken Benoit, Damian Rodziewicz
+Co-author: Damian Rodziewicz

 # Description